What Local SEO Means

 Local SEO is still one of the most practical ways for South African businesses to win search visibility.

 Start with your Google Business Profile, clean up your business details, build reviews steadily, and support all of that with strong local pages on your site.
-That foundation usually goes much further than most businesses expect.
+That foundation often does more than scattered local tactics.